DerekShain/fs-journal/src/reflections/wk11/day-52.md

 # Dotnet WebAPI's > Relationships, and answer the following questions

-## What is the difference between a primary key and a foreign key
+## What is the difference between a primary key and a foreign key?

+- Primary key - unique in a table and identifies the row
+- Foreign Key - when a primary key use referenced in another table.

 ## What is an Alias?

+An alias is a way in which you can rename a property in an output.

 ## Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: